 Women Accepted for Volunteer Emergency Service “WAVES” was the US Naval Reserve Women’s branch established on July 21, 1942.
 The branch was established to replace men stationed ashore to provide more sea duty sailors and officers.
 By the end of 1942, there were 770 WAVES Officers and 3,109 enlisted.
 By 1945 these numbers had grown to 8,475 officers and 73,816 enlisted.

-In 1945, Alice was honorably discharged and returned home to Rye.
+On January 19,1946, Alice was honorably discharged and returned home to Rye.
+(See Discharge Record)

 She met her future husband at Playland Ice Casino, recalled her daughter, Robin Phelps Latimer.

 ''At age 14, young Charlie Phelps was skating around the rink and saw Alice Sullivan doing the same.
 They were both good skaters.
 My father later became a Playland Skate Guard.
 Charlie caught up to Alice and stole her hat.
 The chase was on.
 Alice did catch him on the ice, and got her hat back.
 That was their first meeting.